sarah829/pabc-email-automation/README.md

 <b>Rank Emails:</b> Automates email sending for members who achieve certain new ranks each month.
 It is used to advertise
 the mentor/mentee program.

-*Note:* The "active" functions are currently commented out to avoid accidental use.
-Un-comment them out in `rank_emails.py` to use.
+*Note:* The main function must be un-commented out in `rank_email_driver.py` in order to use.
+It is commented out to prevent accidental use.

 ---